InnerSourceCommons/InnerSourcePatterns/meta/FAQ.md

 ## I'd like to consult with the IS Patterns community; do I need to have participating members sign NDAs?

-* You could do that, but be aware that the vast majority of IS Patterns meetings are held under the [Chatham House Rule](https://www.chathamhouse.org/chatham-house-rule) that should provide sufficient protection to enable a productive discussion.
+* The vast majority of IS Patterns meetings and all conversations in the InnerSource Commons [Slack](https://isc-inviter.herokuapp.com/) are held under the [Chatham House Rule](https://www.chathamhouse.org/chatham-house-rule) that should provide sufficient protection to enable a productive discussion.